klajo/wpi/README.md

 * shift in/out bits (untested)
 * soft PWM
 * read from and write to a serial console
-* Write and read a block of data form the SPI bus
+* write and read binary data from the SPI bus

 Caveats
 -------